rachelholladay/pb_robot/README.md

 $ git checkout python3
 $ cd ..
 ```
-This package uses TSRs to define grasp sets and therefore we clone an additional package:
+If you'd like to use TSRs to define grasp sets, we clone an additional package:
 ```
 $ git clone https://github.com/rachelholladay/tsr.git
 $ cd tsr